If the title “Tips to write better” caught your eye, I’m guessing you’d like to get more enthusiastic reactions to your writing.

 During the editing process, you can winnow out the content that hides the kernels your readers want.

-Tip 6: Good critique partner
+Tip 6: Good critique partner to improve how you write:

 Whether you find this person on social media, on your email list, or in your neighborhood, a good critique partner is every bit as priceless as a good editor.